taikedz/watcher-rss/README.md

 My crontab is set to `0 * * * * /home/me/bin/genrss.sh /home/me/rss/fosdem` to check every hour for updates.

-The profile file content is
+The handler script content is

 	#! /bin/bash